microsoft/vscode/docs/guides/digital-ocean/README.md

 ./server.sh >/dev/null 2>&1 &
 ```

 You're all set!

+## Access OpenVSCode Server

 You can now access your IDE at `http://<your-droplet-ip>:3000`.

+## Teardown

+Delete the Droplet through the Digital Ocean web interface.

 ## Further steps